 MISINFORMATION AND DISCRIMINATION HURTS

-ME/CFS and Long Covid are not psychosomatic or psychiatric in nature.
+ME/CFS Long Covid, and other infection-associated complex chronic illnesses are not psychosomatic or psychiatric in nature.
 For decades, mischaracterization of post-infection diseases has profoundly impacted scientific research and medical care, leaving patients misunderstood and without the support they need.
-Many patients have even been falsely advised to pursue graded exercise therapy, or GET, which has actually been shown to exacerbate ME/CFS symptoms.
+Many ME/CFS patients, for example, have even been falsely advised to pursue graded exercise therapy, or GET, which has actually been shown to exacerbate symptoms.
 Diagnosis can be delayed by medical gaslighting and dismissal of symptoms.
 Patients of Color face racism and discrimination that greatly impact their health outcomes.
 If you have received harmful or misleading information about your illness, we want to hear from you.

 A few suggestions: